Julia Davis: Nighty Night (2004–2005)

-2007–2010: Gavin & Stacey and Lizzie & Sarah
+2007–2010: Gavin & Stacey and other

 From 2007 to 2009, she played Dawn Sutcliffe in Gavin & Stacey, a role which she reprised in 2019 for a Christmas special and in 2024 in the finale.
+She also featured in a behind-the-scenes documentary about the finale.
+When the first series was filmed, Davis was six weeks pregnant with twins.

-In 2006, she appeared on Little Britain Abroad as a sexy Russian mail-order bride called Ivanka.
+In 2006, Davis appeared on Little Britain Abroad as a sexy Russian mail-order bride called Ivanka.

 In 2009, Davis appeared, in the guise of Steve Coogan's personal assistant Debbie Bidwoden, in the TV film Steve Coogan – The Inside Story.